-It is a document that a Canadian employer gives to a temporary worker.
-It explains the details of the worker’s job.
+A job offer letter is a document that a Canadian employer gives you (as a temporary worker).
+It explains the details of your job.

-Generally, a job offer letter is less detailed than a contract.
-The contract will include information about:
+Generally, a job offer letter (or “employment letter”) is less detailed than a contract.

-If you need a Labour Market Impact Assessment (LMIA), you must include a copy of your job offer letter with your work permit application.
+If you need a Labour Market Impact Assessment (LMIA), include a copy of your job offer letter with your work permit application.

 Answers others found useful